 - TI-RTOS Kernel SYS/BIOS.
 SYS/BIOS is a scalable real-time kernel.
 It is designed to be used by applications that require real-time scheduling and synchronization or real-time instrumentation.
 It provides preemptive multi-threading, hardware abstraction, real-time analysis, and configuration tools.
-SYS/BIOS is designed to minimize memory and CPU requirements on the target. - TI-RTOS Instrumentation UIA.
+SYS/BIOS is designed to minimize memory and CPU requirements on the target. - TI-RTOS Drivers and Board Support.
+TI-RTOS includes drivers for a number of peripherals.
+These drivers are thread-safe for use with the TI-RTOS Kernel.
+The drivers have a common framework, so using multiple drivers in your application is easy.
+Both instrumented and non-instrumented versions of the drivers are provided.
+Board support files to configure the drivers is provided for several targets. - TI-RTOS Instrumentation UIA.
 The Unified Instrumentation Architecture (UIA) provides target content that aids in the creation and gathering of instrumentation data (for example, Log data). - CC13xxWare.
 This software component contains low-level drivers for use with CC13xx targets. - CC26xxWare.
 This software component contains low-level drivers for use with CC26xx targets. - XDCtools.
 This core component provides the underlying tooling for configuring and building TI-RTOS and its components.
 XDCtools is installed as part of CCS v6.x.
 If you install TI-RTOS outside CCS, a compatible version of XDCtools is installed automatically.
 XDCtools is installed in a directory at the same level as TI-RTOS, not in the "products" directory of the TI-RTOS installation.